jamesdesmond/basepythonproject/README.md

 This is a base project to be forked and used in later work.
-# Project Structure
-### generated with `tree ./ -I venv | sed 's/  / /' | pbcopy`
-./
-├── Dockerfile
-├── README.md
-├── pyproject.toml
-├── requirements.txt
-├── src
-│  └── main.py
-└── test

-It supports
+It supports:

-- containerization DONE
+- containerization
-- secret injection DONE
+- secret injection
-- configuration DONE
+- configuration
-- logging DONE
+- logging
-- testing DONE
+- testing
-- linting DONE
+- linting

 This project will be for scripts that run, and exit But I should extend this script for microservice HTTP/grpc/graphql type services